APIDevTools/swagger-express-middleware/docs/middleware/CORS.md

 });
 ```

 Run the above example and then browse to [http://localhost:8000/pets](http://localhost:8000/pets) and [http://localhost:8000/pets/Fido](http://localhost:8000/pets/Fido) and [http://localhost:8000/pets/Fido/photos](http://localhost:8000/pets/Fido/photos).
-You will see that the HTTP headers are set differently for each URL, based on the Swagger API.
+You will see that the HTTP headers are set differently for each URL, based on the OpenAPI definition.

 If you use a tool such as [Postman](http://getpostman.com) or [curl](http://curl.haxx.se/) to send CORS request headers (e.g. `Origin`, `Access-Control-Request-Method`, `Access-Control-Request-Headers`, etc.), then you'll notice that the CORS middleware will adjust the corresponding HTTP response headers (e.g. `Access-Control-Allow-Origin`, `Access-Control-Allow-Credentials`, `Access-Control-Allow-Headers`, etc.).